- Server Security: Easyblog servers are configured to be as secure as possible.

 Handling of Security Breaches

 Despite best efforts, no method of transmission over the Internet and no method of electronic storage is perfectly secure.
 We cannot guarantee absolute security.
-However, if Easyblog learns of a security breach, we will notify affected users so that they can take appropriate protective steps.
+However, if Easyblog learns of a security breach, we will notify affected users as soon as possible so that they can take appropriate steps.
 Our breach notification procedures are consistent with our obligations under various state and federal laws and regulation, as well as any industry rules or standards that we adhere to.
-Notification procedures include providing email notices or posting a notice on our website if a breach occurs.
+Notification procedures include providing email notices, posting a notice on our website or various forms of social media if a breach occurs.

 Keeping your data secure also depends on you ensuring that you maintain the security of your account by using sufficiently complicated passwords and storing them safely.
 You should also ensure that you have sufficient security on your own systems.